Diddy Kong Racing: Remake

 Diddy Kong Racing DS is a Nintendo DS remake of Diddy Kong Racing.
-Developed by Rare and published by Nintendo, it was released in February 2007 in North America, and April in Europe and Australia.
+Developed by Rare and published by Nintendo, it was released in February 2007 in North America, and in April in Europe and Australia.
 This version received enhanced visuals and framerate in addition to touchscreen functions and Rumble Pak support for force feedback.
 Four new Donkey Kong themed racetracks were included in the remake, along with several modifications to the soundtrack.
 Banjo and Conker were replaced by Tiny Kong and Dixie Kong, while new playable characters Taj and Wizpig were also added.
 The DS version also features new modes which allow the player to create their own racetracks, customise their game through recording character voices and drawing player icons, and an online multiplayer function.
 The battle modes were restricted to multiplayer only, with the custom racetracks replacing them in Adventure Mode.
 The game was met with mixed reviews upon release, with critics asserting that the new additions were "gimmicky" and the touchscreen controls felt "horribly sensitive".